drsanches/photobooth/readme.md

 - Test indexes
 - Use records instead of DTO classes
 - Authorization refactoring using spring security mechanism?
+- Use requestId instead of UUID in errors?

 ### Tests
 - Test sorting